 Booher, 49, is familiar to basketball fans in Kentucky from his time as one of the commonwealth's most-accomplished high school coaches.
+In 2010, he directed er coached Holmes, with star guard James "Beetle" Bolden, to the state quarterfinals, where the Bulldogs fell in overtime to eventual state champion Madison Central.

-In 2010, he directed Shelby Valley, led by star guard Elisha Justice, to the state championship.
+Shelby Valley, led by star guard Elisha Justice, to the state championship.
+Three years later, Booh-